prax-1/IdeaSquare_Automation/README.md

 * **MongoDB** : MongoDB is used as the database to store component information and user data, offering scalability and flexibility.

+* **Node JS** : Node JS will be used for connection and handling the network from front-end and back-end.
 ## Getting Started
 ### Prerequisites